 - It is in an insurer's interest to spend some additional money to allow a business to get to work speedily to offset the loss of turnover following an insured event. - A BI policy on gross profit or gross income will automatically include Increased Cost of Working providing it is economic, what do we mean by this phrase?

-• Lets go through some of the main examples of ICW

-Additional Increased cost of working
+Lets go through some of the main examples of ICW and compare it with AICW Increased Cost of working only